Logo: small map of Scotland

 Lochgilphead is the administrative centre of Argyll and Bute.
 It lies at the head of Loch Gilp, an arm of Loch Fyne.
 It is also the chief town of mid-Argyll, an area which extends west from Loch Fyne to the Atlantic Ocean.
 Lochgilphead is a planned town in the style of Inveraray and Bowmore on Islay.
 There are tourist services in the town and a range of places to stay.

 South of Lochgilphead is the small port of Ardrishaig.
 This is the south-eastern end of the Crinan Canal, a waterway built in 1801 to allow vessels to avoid the long trip around the Mull of Kintyre.
 The western end of the canal is at Crinan on the Sound of Jura, providing direct access to the North Atlantic and the Hebrides.
 Close by is the peninsula leading to the harbour village of Tayvallich.
+A minor road down the other side of Loch Sween leads to Inverlussa Church, Castle Sween, a nearby Cross Slab, and Kilmory Knap Chapel.

-Head north east along the A83 from Lochgilphead and you come to the attractive whitewashed town of Inveraray, on the shores of Loch Fyne, built by the 3rd Duke of Argyll in the latter half of the 1700s.
+Head north-east along the A83 from Lochgilphead and you come to the attractive whitewashed town of Inveraray, on the shores of Loch Fyne, built by the 3rd Duke of Argyll in the latter half of the 1700s.
 Its harbour is home to the Arctic Penguin, a three masted schooner built in 1911, and now part of the town's Maritime Heritage Centre.
 Another attraction in the town is Inveraray Jail.
 This is a jail and courthouse which allows visitors an insight into the world of Victorian crime and punishment.
 On the edge of Inveraray is the town's best known attraction, Inveraray Castle, the magnificent seat of the Dukes of Argyll.

 Driving Tours: Part of the area is included in our Oban & Inveraray Driving Tour.